-As stated in the third point, the investment of Toptrans (Suzhou) Corporation Limited was recorded under financial assets at fair value through other comprehensive income and the amounts are significant in the consolidated financial statements as of December 31, 2020; therefore, the valuation of financial assets at fair value through other comprehensive income is the key audit matter for our audit.
+The investment of Toptrans (Suzhou) Corporation Limited was recorded under financial assets at fair value through other comprehensive income and the amounts are significant in the consolidated financial statements.
+The investment is of such importance that it could have an effect on users' understanding of the financial statements.
+Therefore, the valuation of financial assets at fair value through other comprehensive income is the key audit matter for our audit.